opencloud-eu/ios/enterprise/register/README.md

 Please note, that the folder `Assets` could contain the private key for a newly created signing certificate.
 Please store this file into a secure folder or delete the file.

-Provisioning Profiles will be stored in the folder `../resign/Provisioning Files` and should be kept for resigning the ownCloud binary file (`IPA`).
+Provisioning Profiles will be stored in the folder `../resign/Provisioning Files` and should be kept for resigning the OpenCloud binary file (`IPA`).